 Jones, a Southeastern Ohio Native, pours his real-life experience into his work, which represents both the natural and holistic need to escape, as well as the many layers of the human experience.

 Attracted to the visual arts as a boy, Jones sketched, painted and took photographs to see the world beyond his fractured home, wracked with alcoholism, in a government-subsidized apartment.
-Overweight and with a stutter, Jones struggled in school.
+Jones struggled in school.
 He skipped classes in middle school to venture to the art courses taught at Ohio University and sneaked into the back to glean all he could from professors.

 His escape became his passion.